lyoshenka/delegatingVestingWallet/README.md

 - the option to accelerate vesting (i.e. instantly vest all tokens)
 - the option to revoke unvested tokens
 - the ability to vote using unvested tokens (or more specifically, to delegate the tokens to your main account)
+- the ability for the beneficiary to sign messages on behalf of the wallet

 ## Foundry